xavierraffin/docs-1/docs/pages/tutorials/javascript.md

 layout: card
 ---

+**NOTE: This tutorial is outdated and needs to be updated for the 2020 Game Engine.
+Please see the [Node Starter Snake](https://github.com/battlesnakeofficial/starter-snake-node) for instructions on getting started using JavaScript and Heroku.**

 This document takes you from a blank Ubuntu computer to a running snake that you can view in your browser.
 The programming language used in this document is NodeJS a JavaScript based language.